maxkmy/csc207-blogging-app/phase2/README.md

 # Functionalities of the program
 - The program contains the same functionalities as phase 0.
   - Users can sign up, login, view login history, quit the app and delete their accounts.
-  - In addition, admins can ban users, unban users, delete other accounts, promote users and create new admins.
+  - In addition, admins can ban users, unban users, delete other accounts, and promote users.
 - Additionally, some new features were added in phase 1.
 We split these changes into 4 categories (further discussed below).
 - In phase 2, we made the app into a webapp that can be ran on localhost.